Kodak: Bankruptcy

 Kodak's finances and stock value continued to decline, and in 2009 the company negotiated a $300 million loan from KKR.
-A number of divisions were sold off to repay debts from previous investments, most notably the Kodak Health Group, one of the company's profitable units.
+Several divisions were sold off to repay debts from previous investments, most notably the Kodak Health Group, one of the company's profitable units.
 Kodak used the $2.35 billion from the sale to fully repay its approximately $1.15 billion of secured term debt.
 Around 8,100 employees from the Kodak Health Group transferred to Onex, which was renamed Carestream Health.
 In 2010, Kodak was removed from the S&P 500.

 In the face of growing debts and falling revenues, Kodak also turned to patent litigation to generate revenue.
 In 2010, it received $838 million from patent licensing that included a settlement with LG.
 Between 2010 and 2012, Kodak and Apple sued each other in multiple patent infringement lawsuits.

 By 2011, Kodak was rapidly using up its cash reserves, stoking fears of bankruptcy; it had $957 million in cash in June 2011, down from $1.6 billion in January 2001.
 Later that year, Kodak reportedly explored selling off or licensing its vast portfolio of patents to stave off bankruptcy.
 In December 2011, two board members who had been appointed by KKR resigned.
 By January 2012, analysts suggested that the company could enter bankruptcy followed by an auction of its patents, as it was reported to be in talks with Citigroup to provide debtor-in-possession financing.
 This was confirmed on January 19, 2012, when the company filed for Chapter 11 bankruptcy protection and obtained a $950 million, 18-month credit facility from Citigroup to enable it to continue operations.
 Under the terms of its bankruptcy protection, Kodak had a deadline of February 15, 2013, to produce a reorganization plan.
 In January 2013, the Court approved financing for Kodak to emerge from bankruptcy by mid 2013.

 During bankruptcy proceedings, Kodak sold many of its patents for approximately $525 million to a group of companies (including Apple, Google, Facebook, Amazon, Microsoft, Samsung, Adobe Systems, and HTC) under the names Intellectual Ventures and RPX Corporation.
 Kodak announced that it would end the production of several products, including digital cameras, pocket video cameras, digital picture frames, and inkjet printers.
 As part of a settlement with the UK-based Kodak Pension Plan, Kodak agreed to sell its photographic film, commercial scanners, and photo kiosk operations, which were reorganized as a spinoff company, Kodak Alaris.
 The Image Sensor Solutions (ISS) division of Kodak was sold to Truesense Imaging Inc.

 On September 3, 2013, Kodak announced that it emerged from bankruptcy as a technology company focused on imaging for business.
 Its main business segments would be Digital Printing & Enterprise and Graphics, Entertainment & Commercial Films.

 Kodak's decline and bankruptcy were damaging to the Rochester area.
 Its jobs were largely replaced with lower-paying ones, contributing to a high poverty rate in the city.
 Between 2007 and 2018, real GDP losses from Kodak canceled out the growth in all other sectors in Rochester.